IBM/sms-spam-filter-using-hortonworks/README.md

   `"Spam Filter on remote spark"`
     - Push the spam collection dataset to the remote HDFS user directory in the HDP cluster.
-    - Connect to the remote Spark context in the HDP cluster via DSXHI using the sparkmagics library.
+    - Connect to the remote Spark context in the HDP cluster via the Hadoop Integration service using the sparkmagics library.
     - Uses `%%spark` to run the remote Spark context to load, extract and train the Spam Filter pyspark model in the HDP cluster.

 * Develop and train a Spam Filter using the 3rd-party library Scikit-learn.